 How to Write a Brand Manifesto

-Write in second- or third-person to place your audience into the story you're telling.
+- Write in second or third-person to place your audience into your story.

-2. Write in second- or third-person to place your audience into the story you’re telling.
+2. Write in second or third-person to place your audience into your story.

 3. Describe how your brand’s purpose will improve people’s lives.

-Most people aspire to transcend their current identity and lives.
+Most people aspire to transcend their current identities and lives.
 Self-actualization is a universal goal that almost everyone wants to achieve.
 And the smartest brand marketers understand this about the human condition.

-For instance, did you notice how each of the brand manifestos above is essentially a life mantra that can improve your life?
-Nike -- define and meet your own greatness.
-Fiat -- enjoy life to the fullest.
-The North Face -- never stop exploring.
-Apple -- think differently and challenge the status quo.
-Levi’s -- don't ever settle in life.
+For instance, did you notice how each of the brand manifestos above is a life mantra that can improve your life?
+Nike — define and meet your greatness.
+Fiat — enjoy life to the fullest.
+The North Face — never stop exploring.
+Apple — think differently and challenge the status quo.
+Levi’s — don't ever settle in life.

-By describing each brand's purpose in a such genuinely selfless fashion, each company's brand manifesto can prompt their audience to imagine a future with their product or service bettering their lives.
+By describing each brand's purpose in a genuinely selfless fashion, each company's brand manifesto can prompt audiences to imagine a future with the brand's product or service bettering their lives.